 Facilities en route: Lochinver has a small store and petrol station, Ullapool has a larger Tesco and another fuel stop.

-Suggested accommodation: Gairloch – Sands Caravan and Camping Park or Gairloch Caravan Park.
-Other options include Torridon Camp Site (tents only), Sheildaig Camping and Caravans (also has cabins), Applecross Campsite.
+Suggested accommodation: Gairloch – Sands Caravan and Camping Park or Gairloch Holiday Park.
+Other options include Torridon Campsite (tents only), Shieldaig Camping and Cabins, Applecross Campsite.

 Day 7: Gairloch to Lochcarron